Chart Color Schemes

 The latest Census data sees St Arnaud placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-St Arnaud was found to have below average cultural diversity, with 90.7% of its population being citizens, 93.4% born in Australia, and 97.4% speaking English only at home.
-The primary religion in St Arnaud is Christianity, accounting for 57.4% of the population, compared to 51.6% across Rest of Vic.
-The top three ancestry groups are English (35.2%), Australian (33.0%), and Irish (9.8%).
+St Arnaud, as per the census conducted on Tuesday 10 June 2008, displayed a low level of cultural diversity with 90.7% of its population being citizens, 93.4% born in Australia, and 97.4% speaking English only at home.
+Christianity was found to be the predominant religion in St Arnaud, with 57.4% of people identifying as such, compared to 51.6% across the Rest of Vic..
+The top three ancestry groups in St Arnaud were English (35.2%), Australian (33.0%), and Irish (9.8%).

 Frequently Asked Questions - Diversity